ShortestPathLab/warthog-jps/README.md

 ```
 cmake -DCMAKE_BUILD_TYPE=Release -B build
 cmake --build build
-./build/warthog-jps --alg jps --scen example.scen
+./build/warthog-jps --alg jps --scen example/arena2.map.scen
 ```

-The example scenario `example.scen` is not a part of this repo.
-Get benchmark from places like MovingAI or pathfinding.ai found in the resource section.
+The example map is from the MovingAI benchmarks under Dragon Age Origins.
+Use the `build.sh` or `run.sh` for quick compile/usage of this scenario.

+For more evaluation data, please refer to existing benchmarks from the community, which offer a range of different challenges across a variety of maps/domains; links found in the resource section.

 JPS requires `warthog-core` repo to compile, and by default will fetch the repo.